 Inverted Hammer Candlestick - Shooting Star Candlestick - Inverted Hammer vs Shooting Star Candlesticks

-Inverted Hammer Bullish Candlestick - Shooting Star Bearish Candlestick - Bullish vs Bearish Candlesticks Patterns
+Inverted Hammer Bullish Candlestick - Shooting Star Bearish Candlestick - Bullish vs Bearish Candles Patterns

-Inverted Hammer Candlestick Pattern and Shooting Star Candlestick Pattern candlesticks look alike.
+Inverted Hammer Candlestick Pattern and Shooting Star Candlestick Setup candle-sticks look alike.
 These candlesticks patterns have a long upper shadow and a short body at the bottom.
-Their color does not matter.
-What matters is the point where they appear whether at the top of a market trend (star) or the bottom of a market trend (hammer).
+Their fill colour doesn't matter.
+What matters is where they appear if at the top of a market trend (star) or the bottom of a market trend (hammer).

 Upward Trend Reversal - Shooting Star Candlesticks